 Elijah is considered to be a forerunner to John the Baptist, but Jesus stated the Baptist was greater than all who came before him.

-Levi came before the Levitical priesthood that was named after him, but Levi was not greater than Aaron (the high priest).
+Levi came before the Levitical priesthood that was named after him, but Levi was not greater than his descendant Aaron (the high priest) who came perhaps 400 years after.

-Similarly, Melchizedek manifested the heavenly priesthood (in our earthly dimension) before Jesus came in the flesh.
-Therefore, the priesthood is named after him (Order of Melchizedek) to differentiate it from the Order of Aaron.
+Similarly, Melchizedek manifested the heavenly priesthood before Jesus came in the flesh around 2000 years later.
+Therefore, the priesthood is named after Melchizedek (Order of Melchizedek) to differentiate it from the Order of Aaron.

 I began to see Melchizedek as one sent by God as a messenger (like the Angel of the Lord) and a forerunner.
-He is a priest of the Most High, but the greater One is Jesus Christ, the Most High, God the Son and our eternal High Priest.
+He is a priest of the Most High, but not greater than Jesus Christ.
+Jesus is the Most High, God the Son, and our eternal High Priest.

 Abram’s Promised Reward